 Massachusetts will have a path to more midwives and birth centers — if lawmakers can agree

-“We’re stuck in the Stone Age when it comes to the licensing and midwifery.” - Ndidamaka Amutah-Onukagha, PhD, MPH, CHES
+“We’re stuck in the Stone Age when it comes to the licensing and midwifery.” - Ndidiamaka Amutah-Onukagha, PhD, MPH, CHES

 Improving Maternal Health Outcomes in Black Women